annececiledunand/finance-de/README.md

 - Settings for the API loaded from .env file
 - Connector with the database
 - Read from CSV & excel in /upload
+- Insert into database & upsert table people & organisation, but no logging or chosen method implemented

 ### Data
 - person: insert & deduplication & cleaning first_names + phone